Part Repayment, Part Interest Only Mortgages Explained

 What is a part-and-part mortgage?

-This type of home loan combines both interest-only and capital repayment by allowing you to pay just a portion, rather than all, of your mortgage loan back through monthly repayments.
-That leaves a smaller balance to be settled up at the end of the term.
+This home loan combines both interest-only and capital repayment by allowing you to pay just a portion, rather than all, of your mortgage loan back through monthly repayments.
+That leaves a smaller balance to settle at the term’s end.

 You can get a clearer idea of how these mortgages work and what your repayments could look like if you choose one by trying our calculator below.